A. Five Reasons China Isn't Backing Down K. Rudd

 China was part of the Colonial Empire of Great Britain

-Opium Trade was a Big Money Maker.
+Opium Trade was a Big Money Maker for England.